simonesilvestroni/m2m-website/_posts/2022-05-04-automation-for-my-blog-publishing-workflow.md

   - 'jekyll'
   - 'sublime text'
   - 'front-end development'
-description: 'How I’m currently managing writing new content in my Jekyll blog, using Shortcuts and Automator on macOS.'
+description: 'How I’m currently managing writing new content in my Jekyll-based static blog, using Shortcuts on macOS.'
-excerpt: 'How I’m currently managing writing new content in my Jekyll blog, using Shortcuts and Automator on macOS.'
+excerpt: 'How I’m currently managing writing new content in my Jekyll-based static blog, using Shortcuts on macOS.'
 toc: true
 ---
 Ever since I went live with a redesigned Jekyll-based website, I’ve been looking for ways to improve my publishing workflow.
 I prefer working with a static website rather than a CMS such as WordPress, yet there are methods to make this process more efficient.
 This is a work in progress, I’ll be adding new bits to this post in the future.